Crunchyroll Adds Google as Strategic Technology Partner to Help in Global Growth of Anime

 Apr 25, 2022, 12:00 ET

-Partnership Kicks of Long-Term Platform Planning for the Anime Service
+Partnership Kicks off Long-Term Platform Planning for the Anime Service

 SUNNYVALE and CULVER CITY, Calif., April 25, 2022 /PRNewswire/ -- Google and Crunchyroll, the world's leader in anime fan experiences, today announced a new, multi-year strategic partnership to accelerate and support Crunchyroll's global scale ambitions.
 Today's announcement builds on Google's existing partnership with Sony Pictures Entertainment that includes collaboration across Android, Google TV and Android TV OS, YouTube, Google advertising solutions, and Google Cloud.
 Crunchyroll is an independently operated joint venture between US-based Sony Pictures Entertainment, and Japan's Aniplex, a subsidiary of Sony Music Entertainment (Japan) Inc., both subsidiaries of Tokyo-based Sony Group Corporation.